-Upon vesting (which is typically at retirement, termination or death), the DSU holder receives shares in the company (or cash equivalents), which are able to be sold at their discretion.
-Therefore, the stock price at the valuation date may serve as a baseline value for the DSU.
+Upon vesting, the DSU holder receives shares in the company or cash equivalents, which can be sold at their discretion.
+Therefore, the stock price at the Valuation Date may serve as a baseline value for the DSU.
 Of course, there are other factors that may materially increase or decrease this baseline value.

 Expected Volatility of the Stock Price through the Vesting Period

-Most stock prices are not stable – their price may increase or decrease between the valuation date and the vesting date.
-Fortunately, CBV’s are able to implement various notional hedging strategies that eliminate the price risk between the valuation date and the vesting date.
-The price volatility of the stock (i.e. the measure of the variation of stock prices over time) is an important input when determining the cost or benefit of implementing these strategies.
+Most stock prices are not stable – their price may increase or decrease between the Valuation Date and the vesting date.
+Fortunately, CBVs can calculate the impact of notional hedging strategies that notionally eliminate the price risk between the Valuation Date and the vesting date.
+The volatility of the stock (i.e., the measure of the variation of stock prices over time) is an important input when determining the cost or benefit of implementing these hedging strategies.

 Dividends Issued by the Company

-DSUs can be designed to mirror share ownership, and therefore DSU holder may be granted additional DSUs equal to the value of dividends paid on the underlying shares.
+DSUs can be designed to mirror share ownership and, as such, the holder may be granted additional DSUs equivalent to the value of dividends paid on the underlying shares.

 Taxes Payable upon Vesting

-The employee receiving a DSU (i.e. the holder) does not incur any taxes when the DSU is initially granted.
-Instead, DSUs are considered income for tax purposes upon vesting, and a portion of the proceeds may be withheld to pay income taxes.
-The employee’s income tax rate, therefore, may be an important input when assessing the DSU’s value.
+The employee receiving a DSU (i.e., the holder) does not incur any taxes when the DSU is initially granted.
+Instead, DSUs are considered income upon vesting and a portion of the shares, or cash equivalents, may be withheld to pay income taxes.
+Therefore, the employee’s income tax rate may be an important input when assessing the DSU’s value.

-DSUs typically vest upon the employee’s retirement, termination or death.
-Therefore, if the employee does not reach these requirements (for example: if they leave the company to work for a competitor, or in some circumstances if they are terminated with cause), the DSUs may not vest and any value is forfeited.
+DSUs typically vest upon the employee’s retirement, termination, or death.
+Therefore, if the employee does not reach these requirements (i.e., if they leave the company to work for a competitor) the DSUs may not vest and any value is forfeited.

 Expected Number of Years to Vesting and the Time Value of Money

-The time value of money is the concept that money in the future is worth less than the identical amount of money in the present (see our blog Money Now vs. Money Later).
+The time value of money is the concept that money in the future is worth less than the same amount of money in the present (see our blog Money Now vs. Money Later).
 Since DSUs vest in the future, any future proceeds need to be discounted to account for the time value of money.
-This may be a particularly important consideration for DSUs, as the vesting period (between when the DSU is granted and when it vests) is typically longer than for other components of executive compensation – such as Restricted Stock Units.
+The length of the vesting period is the key difference between DSUs and RSUs.
+This is particularly important to consider when valuing DSUs.

 At Davis Martindale, we have experience valuing all types of compensation arrangements.
-If you need an expert to value your DSUs, we would love to work with you.
+If you need an expert to value your RSUs, we would love to work with you.